In this article:

 - Form a diet plan that has low amounts of processed sugars and carbohydrates.

 - It might be a good idea to keep a log or journal that is exclusively meant to record your eating habits and preferences.
-Through such food diaries, you can keep a better track of your daily food consumption and also guess if your dietary choices need a change.

-- For better and effective cholesterol management, seek professional help to understand the type of food, exercise, and dietary restrictions you need to follow to bring down your LDL levels and increase your HDL levels.
+- For better and effective cholesterol management, seek professional help to understand the type of food, exercise, and dietary restrictions, you need to follow to bring down your LDL levels and increase your HDL levels.

 An excess of LDL in the blood can spell major trouble for your vital organs.
 Bad cholesterol keeps on accumulating in the arteries and greatly hinders blood flow to the organs, which can potentially take a life-threatening turn.

-Sometimes, hypercholesterolemia may not be treatable through diet and exercise alone.
 Your doctor may prescribe medications along with other self-care measures.